scientific-python/scientific-python-archive/presentations/accepted/2024-euroscipy/slides.md

 </br>

 - improve sparse structures in SciPy so they support array semantics
-- deprecate SciPy’s sparse matrices and `numpy.matrix`
+- deprecate SciPy’s sparse matrices and, eventually, `numpy.matrix`
 - assist with sparse array adoption in downstream ecosystem packages

 </br>